cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

     cue eval ./mypkg

-it will only look files with such a clause and ignore files without it.
+it will only look at files with such a clause and ignore files without it.

-If the package name within the directory is not unique, `cue` needs to know the name of the package as well:
+If the package name within the directory is not unique, `cue` needs to know the name of the package as well, specified after a separating colon (`:`) at the end of the directory path:

     cue eval ./mypkg:pkgname